Memory-Efficient Fine-Tuning of Compressed Large Language Models via sub-4-bit Integer Quantization: Comparison with AlphaTuning

 \section{Comparison with AlphaTuning}

+When diving deeper into quantization scales, learnable parameters for both PEQA and AlphaTuning, it's worth noting that PEQA's adherence to uniform quantization means there's only one shared quantization scale for integer weight.
+Conversely, AlphaTuning's non-uniform approach means that for a $b$-bit quantization, there are $b$ individual quantization scales for each weight matrix.
+Despite having multiple scales, AlphaTuning only fine-tunes one, leaving the rest static.
+As such, the number of trainable parameters are identical and AlphaTuning seems to offer a larger potential for a well-fitted model, but it can be easily seen that $b-1$ rest static scales introduced in AlphaTuning have limited usability, and thus the method may be prone to overfitting as evident through empirical results.

-In order to compare the perplexity between AlphaTuning \citep{alphatuning} and our proposed PEQA, we conducted training on GPT-Neo and OPT 1.3B using the Wikitext2 dataset.
-Note that quantization formats (i.e., uniform and non-uniform quantization), learning schemes, and acceleration methods within the quantization approaches are different between two methods.
-As shown in Table \ref{tab:alphatuning}, PEQA outperformed AlphaTuning in terms of perplexity on the Wikitext2 dataset.
+In Table \ref{tab:alphatuning}, we conducted training on GPT-Neo and OPT 1.3B using the Wikitext2 dataset.
+Interestingly, PEQA, drawing from its methodological advantages, consistently demonstrates superior performance to AlphaTuning by at least $0.7$ ppl on the Wikitext2 dataset.
 Both AlphaTuning and PEQA used channel-wise trainable parameters.
 Batch size of AlphaTuning is set to $32$.